selvaganesh19/2048-game-using-Java-script/README.md

-Here's a complete and professional `README.md` file for your new **Modern 2048 Game** GitHub repository:

----

 ## 🧠 Modern 2048 Game – JavaScript + PWA + Sound + Animations

 A beautifully redesigned 2048 game built with HTML, CSS, and JavaScript.